 We spend 326 euros on accommodations in one week.
 We were based in different places for mainly two nights and drove to the tourist attraction during the day.

 Two nights in Tamarin, third and fourth, we move to Grand Bay, fifth and six nights, we were in Trou D’Eau Douce.
 On our last day, we stayed closer to the airport at Blue Bay.
 As you can see, the accommodations in Mauritius aren’t that expensive.

 The hidden Tamarin falls

-Regardless wherever you go, everyone visited the same tourist attraction in Mauritius, but the only site we haven’t met anyone.
-There is a viewpoint for Tamarin falls, but finding the falls itself is not easy.
+Regardless of wherever you go, everyone visits the same tourist attraction in Mauritius.
+But this is the only site we haven’t met anyone.
+There is a viewpoint for Tamarin falls, but finding the falls themselves is not easy.

-The falls haven’t signed well, but the maps will take you there for sure.
-Park the car near the temple (there is only one temple) you never miss it.
+The falls haven’t signed well, but the maps will surely take you there.
+Park the car near the temple (there is only one temple); you never miss it.

 Black River Gorge

 Your journey will not be complete without visiting Chamarel and the Black River gorge.
 The best way of getting there is by car or going on tour.
 You can combine this trip with Chamarel as one of the top attractions in Mauritius can be so crowded.
 The national park is excellent for hiking, where you see several waterfalls in-between nature.
 A breathtaking experience!

 Seven Coloured Earth and Chamarel Waterfalls